yousefelassal/quote-cron/README.md

 > It is one of the blessings of old friends that you can afford to be stupid with them.

 > There is no way to happiness, happiness is the way.

+> Share your smile with the world.
+It's a symbol of friendship and peace.